Jordan-Kowal/django-utils-kit/CONTRIBUTING.md

 We use GitHub actions to verify, build, and deploy the application.
 We currently have:

 - [code_quality](.github/workflows/code_quality.yml): runs `ruff`, `ty`, and `coverage`
-- [dependabot](.github/dependabot.yml): Dependabot configuration for dependencies
 - [publish_package](.github/workflows/publish_package.yml): Deploys the package on PyPi
 - [tests](.github/workflows/tests.yml): runs unittests on multiple Python versions (from 3.9 to 3.13)
+- [update-uv-lockfile](.github/workflows/update-uv-lockfile.yml): Updates the uv lockfile